-No matter what kind of device you’re using, a hacker with enough gumption and know-how can break-in.
-Here are some surefire ways to know if your system has been hacked and what you can do to fix or prevent it, brought to you by sponsor TotalAV.
+Here are surefire ways to know if your system has been hacked and what you can do to fix or prevent it, brought to you by sponsor TotalAV.
 Your best defense against viruses, keyloggers and other malware?
 A solid security suite.

 Protecting all your devices

-Before we jump into the warning signs, a word of wisdom: Cybercrime is expected to rake in $6 trillion globally in 2021.
-Hackers are smarter than ever, and more than 90% of malware changes constantly to evade detection.
+Hackers are more intelligent than ever, and more than 90% of malware changes constantly to evade detection.
 You need the right software to keep you safe.
 Hoping for the best won’t cut it anymore.

 TotalAV’s award-winning antivirus security suite offers complete protection you can rely on, with built-in adware, ransomware and malware protection.
 TotalAV’s Safe Site browser extension detects and blocks dangerous phishing sites automatically, so you always know you’re entering your private data on the right site.

 Best of all, you can protect up to five devices on a single account.
 It works with your Windows PC, Mac computer, iPhone and Android smartphones.
 Right now, get an annual plan for only $19 at ProtectWithKim.com.
 That’s over 85% off the regular price.
 What are you waiting for?

 Worried your system has been compromised?
 Look for these warning signs.